Ganneff/herecomesthesun/README.md

 * Run `./registering_pytooter.py -u emailofthebot@example.com -i
   instance.url -p botpassword -c` (note that instance.url is just the domain of the instance, without https://)
+* Find the GPS coordinates for which you want to see the data.
+You can use https://openstreetmap.org - go find the place and double-click it.
+The URL will now have the latitude/longitude as the two last numbers.
 * Now you can run the bot, supplying the right values for its parameters.
 For example, to run it and show information for the middle of Fulda in German, run `./Bot_HereComesTheSun.py -l